Row Key Definition

 The key.format

-for the new relation will be the same as a source relation’s key.format
+for the new relation is the same as a source relation’s key.format

 .
-Similar to the example above, the key.format
+Similar to the example above, you can change the key.format

 clause.